Skip to main content

 Health Seminar for Female Employees

 The Group conducts an annual seminar for newly promoted managerial employees to develop a work environment that takes into consideration health issues specific to women and promotes appropriate management.
-In fiscal 2023, the seminar was held with the participation of 207 people.
+In 2025/3, the seminar was held with the participation of 207 people.
 In addition, the Group holds an annual health seminar for female employees to help them gain knowledge about their health so that they can appropriately deal with issues that may arise.
-The seminar was attended online by 703 people in fiscal 2023.
+The seminar was attended online by 698 people in 2025/3.

 Seminar pamphlet